Toxicity Assessment in Preclinical Histopathology via Class-Aware Mahalanobis Distance for Known and Novel Anomalies: Conclusion

 \section{Conclusion}

 We developed an anomaly detection framework for whole-slide images to support histopathological screening in preclinical studies, a step toward faster and more reliable decision-making in drug development.
-The system leverages realistically available data -- healthy tissue and known pathology examples -- while remaining capable of identifying rare pathologies as out-of-distribution anomalies.
+The system leverages realistically available data -- healthy tissue and known pathology examples -- while remaining capable of identifying our held-out pathology categories as out-of-distribution anomalies.
 In accordance with the safety-first principle, the framework achieves an extremely low false negative rate, ensuring that virtually no pathological regions are misclassified as healthy.
 This is essential for toxicology workflows, where missed findings may allow unsafe compounds to progress into human trials.